 Cular trauma is a leading cause of ocular morbidity and visual impairment in children and young adults.
-Visual loss due to blunt trauma is often preventable.
-Traumatic hyphema is usually seen in children or young adults with an incidence of approximately two per 10,000 children per year.
-The mean annual incidence of hyphemas is approximately 17 in 100,000, with a peak incidence between 10 and 20 years.
-The mean age of presentation is 25 years.
-Males predominate with ratio of 3:1.
+Visual loss due to blunt trauma often preventable.
+Traumatic hyphema is usually seen in children or young adults with an incidence of approximately two per 10,000 children per 2 ar.
+121 The mean annual incidence of hyphemas is proximately 17 in 100,000, with a peak incidence between 10 and 20 years.
+The mean age of sesentation is 25 years.
+41 Males predominate with ratio of 3:1.
 Sport injuries account for 60% of traumatic hyphema.

-Two-thirds of traumatic hyphema are due to blunt ocular trauma and one-third is due to traumatic rupture of the globe.
-Anteroposterior compression of the globe and simultaneous elongation of the equatorial area due to blunt injury of the globe or peribulbar tissues is followed by sudden increase in pressure in the anterior segment.
-This causes rupture of iris and/or ciliary body's blood vessels and finally
+2 vo-thirds of traumatic hyphema are due to blunt ocular trauma and one-third is due to traumatic 2 pture of the globe.
+[3] Anteroposterior compression of the globe and simultaneous elongation of the equatorial area due to blunt injury of the globe or peribulbar tissues is followed by sudden increase in 2 essure in the anterior segment.
+This causes rupture of iris and/or ciliary body's blood vessels and finally causing hemorrhage in the anterior chamber (AC).
+The hemorrhage may be total or partial, mostly occupying the lower part of the AC, creating a level due to gravity.
+[3,6-8] Secondary hemorrhage may occur after blood clot dissolution, clot retraction, and contraction of the traumation of the traumation of the direct damage of blood vessels and posttraumatic hypotony.
+[3,6,8]